-During the first postwar presidential election (two years later), General Grant become the 18th US president, and General Hayes defeated Allen G. Thurman to become Ohio's 32nd governor.
+During the first postwar presidential election (two years later), General Grant won the presidential election, and General Hayes defeated Allen G. Thurman to become Ohio's governor.

 On January 13, 1869, Governor Hayes took office.
-President Grant was inaugurated two months later (March 14) in Washington, DC.
+President Grant was inaugurated on March 14, in Washington, DC.

-On November 18, 1868, just days after Hayes and Grant were elected, Ohio's first Lunatic Asylum (on Columbus's east side) burned to the ground.
-Luckily the fire occurred during the only two hours per week that the lunatics were permitted to gather in the building's front hall for "Social Time."
+On November 18, 1868, just 15 days after the election, East Columbus's attractive Lunatic Asylum suddenly burned down.

+Luckily, the fire occurred during the only two hours per week that the lunatics were allowed to gather in the building's front hall for "Social Time."